Anguilla Guide to Events in August:

-The festivities are calling my name...
+The festivities call your name...

 The Valley streets awake early, and I mean pre-dawn, alive with the sounds of Soca and Calypso vibrating from popular local bands.
 Hundreds of people congregate in The Valley early Monday morning to prepare the August Monday parade floats, which carry these local bands.
 They get ready to travel for the "Road March" all the way from The Valley to Sandy Ground.